www.ArtistBlacksmith.com

 Schiffer Publishing asked me

 to review this book.
-This is a
+This is

-bit tricky as I do have mixed
+a bit tricky as I do have

-feelings about it.
-First it is
+mixed feelings about it.

-beautifully illustrated.
-The
+illustrated.
+The photography

-photography is stunning.
-There
+is stunning.
+There is good

-is good information on forging
+information on forging and

-and heat treating a basic
+heat treating a basic knife.

-knife.
 A couple of problems.
+Many

-Many of the pictures are of
+of the pictures are of

 excellent Damascus knives.

-These are by no means beginner
+These are by no means

-projects.
-Several of the
+beginner projects.
+Several

-techniques they discuss are
+of the techniques they

-the hard way of doing things.
+discuss are the hard way of

-It will work but there are
+doing things.
+It will work

-easier ways.
-If you choose to
+If you choose to build a

-build a forge look around on
+forge look around on the

-the internet as there are
+internet as there are easier

-easier and better ways of
+and better ways of doing it.

-Is it worth the Amazon price?
+Is it worth the Amazon

-I would say that it is, but do
+I would say that it is, but

-buy other knife making books
+do buy other knife making

-as well for a more complete
+books as well for a more

-picture of the process.
+complete picture of the

 (Just

-Click on the Image for
+Click on the Title for

 Details)

-The Lockback Folding
+Lockback Folding Knife

 From Design to Completion